cjbackman/cjbackman.com/content/is-a-technologist.md

 I am an empathic leader in technology with 10+ years of professional experience in software engineering and product management, leading and delivering guidance to individuals, teams, and organizations.
 I am passionate about leveraging technology for social impact.

-As a [theoretical physicist](https://www.kth.se/en) and [economist](https://www.hhs.se/) gone software engineering leader, I live somewhere at the intersection of technology, analytics and business.
+As a [theoretical physicist](https://www.kth.se/en) and [economist](https://www.hhs.se/en) gone engineering leader, I live somewhere at the intersection of technology, analytics and business.

 Some of my previous work includes discovering [Digital Product Goods](https://digitalpublicgoods.net/) at the [United Nations Development Programme](https://www.undp.org/), leading digital transformations at [Netlight](https://www.netlight.com/), and fighting devastating misconceptions about the world at [Gapminder Foundation](https://www.gapminder.org/).
 Currently, I am part of the technology leadership at [Emma Sleep](https://team.emma-sleep.com/) where I lead a 100+ people engineering organization in my role as Head of Engineering.